OSGeo/gdal/doc/source/programs/gdal_raster_proximity.rst

     Nodata value for the output raster.
 If not specified, the nodata value of the input band will be used.

-.. option:: --respect-input-nodata

-    When set, nodata pixels in the input raster will be treated as nodata in the output raster.

 Advanced options
 ++++++++++++++++